neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/06.png)

-You'll be presented with some terms.
-Click "I agree."
+You may be presented with some terms.
+If so, click "I agree."
+If not, you may be able to skip over the next few steps.

 ![](images/07.png)